sheldonmall/weather-report/README.md

 My website is simple to use.

-The website is fully working and I am  able to complete all requirements.
-Initially I struggled with the .on("click" function to select a city and display the weather connditions for that city.
-I sought help from my TA and tutor to help me get this right.
+The website is fully working, except I could not devote more time to display UV Index and 5-day forecast due to project we are working on.
+Initially I struggled with the .on("click" function to select a city from the history list and display the weather connditions for that city.
+I kept trying and finally got it to work.

 I will continue to improve the code work after this assignment is submitted.